 - Blind Without 'Em: She can't see properly but refuses to wear contacts since they're not comfortable or glasses since they're not sexy.

-- Character Development: Taking the Bullet for Ichigo was the single most selfless act she's ever accomplished.
+- Character Development: She tried to refuse Ginjo's bestowal of Ichigo's Fullbring, and Taking the Bullet for Ichigo was the single most selfless act she's ever accomplished.
 Guess that happens when you hide inside someone's head and listen to their thoughts regarding their best friend.

 - Cry Cute: In Chapter 478, after waking up and speaking to Ichigo, Rukia and Orihime.
 She denies that she's crying, though.

 - Curtains Match the Window: She has magenta hair and eyes.

 - Cuteness Proximity: She weaponises cuteness to distract her enemies.
 It works well when she uses stuffed animals against Rukia, but not when she uses furniture.